 Use our clinical trial search to find NCI-supported cancer clinical trials that are accepting patients.
 You can search for trials based on the type of cancer, the age of the patient, and where the trials are being done.
 General information about clinical trials is also available.

-Treatment of stage V Wilms tumor (bilateral) may be different for each patient and may include:
+Treatment of stage V Wilms tumor or bilateral Wilms tumor may be different for each child and may include:

 If a kidney transplant is needed because of kidney problems, it is usually delayed until 1 to 2 years after treatment is completed and there are no signs of cancer.